In The Bookstore

 Paw through the books looking for a miracle.

 "Oh books", they seem to say.
 "You validate me"

 "We are here for business."

 the season is ripe for failure; the air is cold and lax."

-And they removed the philosophy section, cast it out to the winter wind.
+And they cast out the philosophy section, out to the winter wind.

-And they had colorful cards depicting what they called perverse sex; a leaping
+And they had colorful cards depicting (what they called) perverse sex;

 "Who is going to tell us what is what?"